zaporter/zbox/README.txt

 start:

 shutdown:
+    Shutdown the box:
+    Options:
-    Shutdown the box:		Options:		-f, -force: force shutdown now.
-(Otherwise will finish sync in progress if any then shutdown)
+    -f, -force: force shutdown now.
+(Otherwise will finish sync in progress if any then shutdown):
     -t, -thread: only shut down the sync thread